Kirill-Bugaev/vim-trans/README.md

 `g:trans_target` options, see below.

 ### Default key maps
-`\t` - translate word under cursor or visually selected.
+`<leader>t` - translate word under cursor or visually selected.
 Translation appears in new window at the bottom of screen which can be closed by `q` press.

-`\bt` - brief translation.
+`<leader>bt` - brief translation.
 Output will be echoed in Vim command line.

 ## Options